enigmurl/nutq-darwin/README.md

 #  Nutq Darwin

 - Idea is to divide different task lists by "scheme", with the calendar showing the tasks that are in the union of all the different schemes.
 Uses a master slave token passing approach so only one online device can write at a single time.
-Also supports syncing a single scheme to google, repeating events, remind later from the
+Also supports syncing a single scheme to google, repeating events, notifications across all registered, remind later from the notification menu
 - a task can have a start, an end, both, or neither
     - both start and end is considered an event
     - just end is considered an assignment